ahsanA/DragonNews/README.md

         DragonNews folder's to see the web part, and DragonNewsService folder's to run the service.

-    [Note: while running the service 'http://localhost:54249/' appiar on browser which gives an error: HTTP Error 403.14 - Forbidden.
+    [Note: while running the service 'http://localhost:54249/' appear on browser which gives an error: HTTP Error 403.14 - Forbidden.
 	This is odd and I tried to solve the problem but couldn't.
-My bad. apolizies]
+My bad. apologies]

     2. service end point
         for rss: